erinmikailstaples/Tutorial-Tinder/replit.md

 - **GitHub API**: Server-side fetches all starred repos (no sort parameter) then filters by curated list configuration
 - **Important**: GitHub's "starred lists" feature is UI-only and not exposed in the API.
 We fetch all starred repos and filter against curated repo arrays
 - **Reddit Integration**: Reddit blocks Replit infrastructure even with proper User-Agent headers, so the Reddit list is pre-curated rather than dynamically fetched
+- **GitHub Starring**: When users click Save button, repo is starred on GitHub via API and saved to localStorage
+- **AI Integration**: OpenAI GPT-5 integration via Replit AI Integrations (no API key needed, charges billed to Replit credits)
+- **Caching Strategy**: README, AI suggestions, and Reddit repos all use caching (10-min for AI, clears on list switch)
 - Built to be easily expandable to support multiple lists and users
 - Emphasizes visual polish and smooth interactions
 - All core MVP features implemented with four working curated lists